fsck /dev/rdsk/c0t4d0s0

-First run fsck -n on the file system, to see how many and what type of problems exist.
+First run fsck -n on the file system to see how many and what type of problems exist.
 Then run fsck(1M) again to repair the file system.
-If you have a recent backup of the file system, you can generally answer "y" to all the fsck(1M) questions.
-It is a good idea to keep a record of all problematic files and inode numbers for later reference.
+If you have a backup of the file system, you can generally answer "y" to all the fsck(1M) questions.
+It is a good practice to keep a record of all problematic files and inode numbers for later reference.
 To run fsck(1M) yourself, specify options as recommended by the boot script.
 For example:

 # fsck /dev/rdsk/c0t4d0s0